SOCIAL SCIENCE: GENERAL

-Our Social Science DEC program prepares students for university studies in over 100 different disciplines.
-The social science general profile is intended to enable students to pursue university studies in the broad areas of the social sciences, law, education, and administration through the acquisition of scientific learning based on the integration of knowledge and methods acquired in various social science disciplines.
+General Social Science is a two (2) year, pre-university / DEC program that prepares students for university studies in a broad range of topics from sociology and law, to education, psychology, languages, and more.
+The General Social Science profile is intended to grant students the option to pursue higher education in broad areas of study through the acquisition of scientific learning based on the integration of knowledge and methods acquired in various social science disciplines.

 Both a general as well as a commerce profile are offered at TAV College.
-Depending on the profile chosen, you will have the opportunity to analyze the human experience through the perspective of various disciplines such as psychology, geography, economics, political science, sociology, and administration.
-The Social Science program aims to introduce you to these realities, explore important theories and authors, and also, to help you understand the world through various approaches in social sciences.
+Depending on the profile chosen, you will have the opportunity to analyze the human experience through the lens of various perspectives such as psychology, geography, economics, political science, sociology, and administration.
+The Social Science program aims to introduce you to these realities, explore important theories and authors, and also, help you understand the world around you, and abroad.

-In both of our Social Science programs, students will be exposed to various disciplines that address the many aspects of human life:
+In both of our Social Science profiles, students will be exposed to various disciplines that address the many aspects of human life:

 - Psychological processes

 WHAT IS SOCIAL SCIENCE?

 Science: Facts and systematic study of a thing, the pursuit of its true nature.

 In social science, we seek to understand the nature of people and society.
 Social Science covers the full span of human behavior, including economics, education, sociology, linguistics, anthropology, psychology, business, and management studies.
 If this program appeals to you, you will look at how society works as well as how people react and adapt to change.

 “Social science can tackle everyday policy questions – how many children will need a school place in ten years’ time? – or pose more fundamental problems – what drives inequality?
 What stops societies from falling apart?
 What does ‘freedom’ mean?”

 Professor of Sociology, the University of Edinburgh School of Social and Political Science